DrTeamRocks/uon/README.md

 ## How to help to project

-If you have a desire, you can help with testing and finding of bugs hunting or make some donation.
+If you have a desire, you can help with testing and bugs hunting or make some donation.

 ## Some documents